The Calcium Paradox**

 ...YOU HAVE TO KNOW HOW MUCH DIETARY CALCIUM YOU CONSUME DAILY BEFORE YOU ADD CALCIUM SUPPLEMENTS.

 1000-1200 mg minus dietary or food calcium intake determines how much or if you should supplement. ref If daily calcium intake is low, supplements may be necessary.
 BUT, if consumption is already high, little if any extra calcium supplementation is needed.
 The concept of supplement calcium load spike is involved here.
 Therefore, it is wise to take any supplemental calcium in small divided dosages.
-And include adequate vitamin D and vitamin K2, with MK7 preferred over MK4 or K1, as well as the other synergistic minerals, such as phosphorous, magnesium, zinc, and potassium.
+And include adequate but not excessive vitamin D and vitamin K2, with MK7 preferred over MK4 or K1, as well as the other synergistic minerals, such as phosphorous, magnesium, zinc, and potassium.
 Elimination of calcium in urine is appropriate to measure, but it varies with many different factors.
 It is a guide not a steady data point.
 Dietary calcium intake influences amounts and they vary from about 20-250 mg. with over 250 representing excess calcium elimination.
 Highest ever recorded was 741 mg. but that is rare.
 The urinary calcium level can be used to determine bone turnover rate.
 It is often elevated in osteoporosis and renal stone situations. ref ref

 From the Harvard Medical School newsletter: